 Best to relax: Soak up the atmosphere at the Thermal Margaret Island Spa

 Best for wine connoisseurs: Taste 7 Hungarian wines from boutique wineries

 Any grand tour of Europe includes a string of beautiful Italian cities: refined Florence, alluring Rome and glamorous Venice.
 While there’s no doubting their charms, they are well and truly on the tourist trail, which pushes up prices, particularly in high season.

 Escape from the mainland to Sicily and you’ll find in its capital Palermo a city both redolent of the Italy of yesteryear and – if you ask a Sicilian – a country apart.
-Undoubtedly run down in places, the city unfolds many surprises, from churches covered in exquisite mosaics to cluttered neighbourhood markets, where you can snack on local street foods, like arancini (rice balls) and panelle (chick pea fritters), as you wander.
+Undoubtedly run down in places, the city unfolds many surprises.
+There are churches covered in exquisite mosaics and cluttered neighbourhood markets, where you can snack on local street foods, like arancini (rice balls) and panelle (chick pea fritters), as you wander.

 Best for popular attractions: Hotel Palazzo Brunaccini

 Best hostel for location to the city: Balarm Hostel

 What to do

 Best for foodies: 3hr street food and history walking tour

 Best for day trips: Explore Western Sicily with Segesta, Erice and Salt Pans